mahmoudimus/tenet_tracer/README.md

 A Pin Tool for tracing instructions specifically for [tenet](https://github.com/gaasedelen/tenet/).

-A special thank you to [hasherezade](https://github.com/hasherezade)'s [tiny_tracer](https://github.com/hasherezade/tiny_tracer) of which that tool is generously ripped from.
+A special thank you to [hasherezade](https://github.com/hasherezade)'s [tiny_tracer](https://github.com/hasherezade/tiny_tracer) of which this tool is generously built on.

 ## TRACE FORMAT